ryanczm/Analytic-Musings/Experience.md

     <div>
         <h3> Energy/Pricing Analyst [at] General Index</h3>
         <p>
         As an analyst, I was responsible for the daily price assessment process for middle (jet fuel, diesel) and heavy distillates (marine fuel).
 I had to learn the fundamentals and technicals of these markets, the product specifications, the end-to-end process from extraction, transporting to a refinery, then selling the distillate and the specifications/mechanisms of the various contracts.
 Actually that's cap, I managed to learn none of that while there.
 I learn it by myself now through sheer hustle and grit.
-The whole swaps complex still confuses me.
         </p>
         <p>
         Using Python to automate data parsing and price assessments, I implemented price assessment algorithms of daily index values for paper and physical markets with constraint programming/constrained optimization, resulting in a more objective assessment process with time savings.
 Okay I made it sound fancy but the reality it is just running a simple cpmpy script ...